-ICT is a language that pupils can learn which can be used across the learning spectrum.
+ICT is an every changing language that pupils can learn and we utilise across our curriculum.

 Our aim is for all pupils to: